docker-php/docker-php/README.md

 **Docker PHP** (for lack of a better name) is a [Docker](http://docker.io/) client written in PHP.
 This library is still a work in progress.
 Not much is supported yet, but the goal is to reach 100% API support.

+See https://gist.github.com/ubermuda/7876615 for an overview of how it works.
+Real documentation will follow soon.

 Installation
 ------------